John 13:1-38 - Outline of John (Book Notes menu page)

 He washed their feet due to His loving concern for them.-

-1. He was about to depart out of the world {GK= kosmos, the world system} of sin.
+1. He was about to depart out of the world {GK= kosmos, the world system} under the dominion of sin and Satan.

-While Jesus walked in the world, He remained uncontaminated by sin, and He kept His own sanctified from sin.
+While Jesus walked in the world, He remained uncontaminated by sin, and He kept His own sanctified {set apart} for God's service.
 But now, the disciples must learn the importance of cleansing to maintain their relationship with God. cp.
 Joh 17:11-17

 2. He knew the danger of Satan's presence, as evidenced by his influence over Judas.